zliu2252-jim/Tic-Tac-Toe/README.md

 Tic-Tac-Toe is a classic game played on a 3*3 grid.
 In this console version, two human players alternate placing **X** and **O** in cells numbered 1 through 9.
 The program validates every move; the value that is entered in the cell must be numeric, between 1 and 9, and on an unoccupied cell, detects wins (three in a row horizontally, vertically, or diagonally) and draws (the whole board with no winner), and then prompts players to play again—all without crashing on bad input.
 After each round, the program prints nicely formatted statistics showing the current number of wins for each player and the number of ties.
 When you decide not to play again, the game log for the session is saved to disk in a clearly formatted text file.
 The starting player alternates: the loser of the previous round always goes first in the next game.
 If the round was a tie, the first and second players swap.
 You don’t need to load the game log on a new run—the tally only counts games from the current session.
 If you enter an invalid cell or blank, the program will warn you, and if you give invalid input to the play-again prompt, it will also warn you.

+In addition to human-vs-human play, the game supports both "Human vs Computer" and "Computer vs Human" modes, where a computer player can compete against a human.
+The computer follows a simple strategy: it will take a random corner for its first move, choose the center for its second move if available, win immediately if possible, block the opponent’s winning move if necessary, and otherwise pick a random open spot.
+The board always displays the computer’s move before prompting the user, ensuring a natural gameplay flow.
+All input is robustly validated, and the program includes a comprehensive suite of JUnit 5 tests to ensure correctness and reliability.

 We built it in Java for simplicity, using plain `System.in`/`System.out` and a 2D `char` array for the board.
 Challenges included robustly handling all forms of invalid input (letters, out-of-range numbers, occupied cells, blank) and designing clear console prompts.

 ## Features